 And… in case you are wondering, this is not a commercial site – I am not selling anything and it really is just what it is!

 Occasionally I may get paid (not much though…) for an article I have written.
 And sometimes I get offered trips in exchange for writing about a specific location.

-I do all this because I like writing and get a lot of satisfaction from putting it all together.
+Why?
+Well I do all this because I like writing and get a lot of satisfaction from putting it all together.

-I actually started the site because I was so fed up with all the commercially orientated nonsense that is out there with regards to scuba diving.
+In fact I originally started the site because I was so fed up with all the commercially orientated nonsense that is out there with regards to scuba diving.

 I sincerely hope you like the site and am happy to receive constructive feedback if you have the time…

 I was born in the 50’s in the north-west of England in a town called Runcorn, about 15 miles from Liverpool.
 I left as soon as I could… Back then there seemed very little opportunity to do anything but work in the local petrochemical plants for the rest of your life and that was not for me!